 • Wrist, hand and shoulder injuries.
 These occur when hands and arms are jammed into the steering wheel by the impact from a rear-end collision.

 • Airbag injuries.
 The airbag will deploy if the rear-end collision forces you into a car or object in front.
 Airbag deployment can cause burns or head trauma.

-The worst rear-end crashes are between a commercial truck and automobile, often killing the driver and passengers of the automobile.
-Commercial trucks are big and heavy, and need more distance to stop or change lanes.
+The worst rear-end crashes are between a commercial truck and an automobile, often killing the driver and passengers of the automobile.
+Commercial trucks are big and heavy and need more distance to stop or change lanes.
 If you notice a commercial truck following too closely in your rear-view mirror, stay alert and do not panic.
 Carefully monitor the truck’s distance and exit the highway or pull to the shoulder if possible to eliminate the danger.
 For more information on what to do if you are involved in an accident with a commercial truck, refer to our informative blog “Accidents Caused By Commercial Trucks in Michigan”.

 How to Avoid Crashes in Construction Zones and Protect Yourself